MattEstHaut/pathfinder/README.md

 labyrinth = pathfinder.convert_labyrinth(labyrinth, configuration)
 ```

-Once this is done, you can calculate the shortest route to the finish :
+Once this is done, you can calculate the shortest route to the end :

 ```python
 solution = pathfinder.resolve(labyrinth)